Mahalakshmi-24/cpnt200-a2/README.md

 <<<<<<< HEAD (Current Change)

 This is your local change.
-It conflicts with the Incoming Change (from GitHub) listed below it ~Accept Current Change
+It conflicts with the Incoming Change (from GitHub) listed below it

+  *Accept Current Change

-  ~Accept Incoming Change
+  *Accept Incoming Change

-  ~Accept Both Changes
+  *Accept Both Changes

+  *Compare changes

+11. Add the file that caused the conflict

-  ~Compare changes
+12. Commit your changes

+13. Now you can push your changes..